Easy Crochet Crop Sweater – perfect for beginners in 2026

 PIN ME FOR LATER!

-Inspiration for The Daylily Crochet Crop Sweater
+Inspiration for the Aiden Crochet Crop Sweater

 When The Everyday Easy Crochet Cardigan was published you guys loved it 🥰 It’s very beginner-friendly and is the inspiration for this crochet sweater pattern.

-This crop sweater pattern features some of the same cute shapes and cropped look you all loved so much and like the cardigan, it’s made for the beginner who wants to make their first sweater.
+This crop sweater pattern features some of the same cute shapes and cropped look you all loved so much and like the cardigan, it’s made for the beginner who wants to make their first ever sweater.

 Construction